meilisearch/documentation/create/faq.md

 ## What are the recommended requirements for hosting a MeiliSearch instance?

-### Short Answer
+**The short answer: we don't know.**

-It's extremely difficult to accurately estimate the size and memory use of a MeiliSearch database, even knowing the size of the `.JSON` files.
-There's just too much complexity involved in the indexing process.
-For a benchmark and more thorough explanation, [go here](/reference/under_the_hood/storage.md#measured-disk-usage).
+The complexity involved in the indexing process makes it extremely difficult to accurately estimate the size and memory use of a MeiliSearch database, even knowing the size of the `.JSON` files beforehand.

-We recommend reading [the long answer below](#long-answer) to find the setup that works best for your needs.

-### Long Answer
+In the future, we hope to provide detailed benchmarks of different use-cases.
+Until then, read on for more detailed information about optimizing your MeiliSearch instance.

-#### Memory Use
+### Memory Usage

-When it comes to RAM, there are two things that can cause your usage to spike:
+There are two things that can cause your memory usage (RAM) to spike:

 1. Adding documents
 2. Updating index settings (if index contains documents)

-To reduce RAM usage, follow this best practice: always update index settings **before** adding your documents.
+To reduce memory use and indexing time, follow this best practice: **always update index settings before adding your documents**.
+This avoids unnecessary double-indexing.

 :::tip
-MeiliSearch's new engine (release date: sometime in 2021) will allow you to set a limit on how much RAM MeiliSearch uses.
+MeiliSearch's new engine (release date: before the end of 2021) **will allow you to set a limit on how much RAM MeiliSearch uses**.
 :::

-#### Disk Use
+### Disk Usage

 The following factors have a great impact on the size of your database (in no particular order):